FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 the target variable $y$ to *not observed* instead of 0.
 During training, these target values are just ignored and later allows the model to answer a store manager's potential question: "How many sales would I have had if I had opened my store on that day".

-Until know we have talked about the model and if you are a PyMC3 user, you might think that this should be enough to actually solve it.
+Until now we have talked about the model and if you are a PyMC3 user, you might think that this should be enough to actually solve it.
 Pyro and NumPyro have a curious difference with respect to that.
 To actually fit the parameters of the model, distributions for the parameters have to be defined since its SVI.
 This is done in a separate function called *guide*.